Crucial-hash/kindle-paperwhite-clock/README.md

 - The main part of this project is the [Clock Design](/images/pixel-lockscreen-clock.png) which is inspired by Google's [Material You](https://material.io/blog/announcing-material-you) Design.
 The lock screen is where this clock's design is from, being called the "double line" clock.

-- I wanted to use up the display, so I added the next Formula 1 Grand Prix to the side, this is a nice feature for knowing the dates, track, country and sessions that will occur in that specific race weekend.
-The information is all pulled from the [Formula 1](https://www.formula1.com/en/racing/2023.html) website as well as the track images.
-A future project will be trying to use their API to pull race information rather than manually inputting the data myself.

-- The next prayer feature is useful for knowing when the next prayer is, at least for me, I could not connect the Kindle to the internet but only to a local network.
-This was undesirable, as I would not be able to use any sort of online API to pull the next prayer from.
-I have made a workaround but it is specific to me and you may need to change some things to get it to work on your side.
-I have made it so I am hosting the website on my server.
-This server runs a Python script that scrapes the website (API in future) and grabs the prayer time and name.
-This is then stored in the root and pulled using javascript.
-The website is hosted with a no-cache setting, and is not very ideal, however, this should be improved in the near future.
-I have also made a transparent button in front of the text that toggles the text colour so it makes it visible or not.

 ## 🔑 Prerequisites

-- Kindle Paperwhite 2 (PW2) (You may be able to use other Kindle's but the website WILL NOT be optimised).
+- Kindle Paperwhite 2 (PW2) (You may be able to use other Kindle's but the website will not be optimised).
 - [Jailbroken Kindle](https://www.mobileread.com/forums/showthread.php?t=346037) with [Alpine Linux](https://github.com/thomaspreece/alpine_kindle/) installed.
 (This is a modified version with Midori browser instead of Chromium which works better on the PW2 but for other Kindle's it should work.).
-- Always-on Computer (Server), There may be ways to work around this but this is what I did to access the website.
-(Make sure to download [Python](https://www.python.org/) and download the libraries BeautifulSoup and requests if you need to use the prayer function and [Node.js](https://nodejs.org/en) with the http-server library to host the server.
+- Always-on Computer (Server), There may be ways to work around this, but this is what I did to access the website.
+(Make sure to download [Python](https://www.python.org/) and download the libraries [BeautifulSoup](https://pypi.org/project/beautifulsoup4/), [lxml](https://pypi.org/project/lxml/), and [requests](https://pypi.org/project/requests/) if you want to use the prayer function.
+You will also need [Node.js](https://nodejs.org/en) with the [http-server](https://www.npmjs.com/package/http-server) library to host the server.

 ## 📄 Instructions

-- This will be very brief but should somewhat guide you to replicating this on your own.
+- This will be brief but should somewhat guide you to replicating this on your own.

 ### 🖥️ Server

-- Download the zip for this repository and place the files in a folder for them to be hosted in.
+- Clone the repository and place the folder where you need it.
-- Open a command prompt window and type this in, http-server -c-1 then note the IP address.
+- Open command prompt in the folder and type this command ``` http-server -c-1 ```.
-- Now you need to make [task scheduler run the VBS file](https://github.com/Crucial-hash/kindle-paperwhite-clock/blob/main/images/vbs-task-scheduler.png) in the background [every 10 seconds](https://superuser.com/questions/293445/windows-task-scheduler-schedule-task-to-run-once-every-10-seconds) that executes the python file, this will request the new timing for the prayer update and store it in 3 files.
+- Run the python file in the background.

 ### 📖 Kindle Paperwhite

 - Before booting into Alpine Linux, in the search bar type ∼ds, this will disable the screensaver, therefore, stopping the screen from turning off.
-- This is optional but I prefer the backlight off, you can do this by changing the brightness to the minimum
+- This is optional but I prefer the backlight off, you can do this by placing a magnet on the back off the kindle to trick it into thinking the cover is closed.
 - Boot into Alpine Linux through KUAL and open Midori.
-- Use the IP address from before, you will see a directory window and click on the "clock" folder.
+- Use the IP address from before, you should then see the website.
 - Click the fullscreen icon in the top right.